 The New Zealand Company

 The New Zealand Company was organising planned settlements in New Zealand.
 Shortly before the Treaty of Waitangi was signed in 1840, representatives of the Company – William Wakefield and others – entered into transactions with Māori at Port Nicholson (Wellington Harbour), Porirua and Queen Charlotte Sound.
-The Company was acting on its own behalf, with no backing from the British government.
+The Company was acting on its own behalf, with no official backing.

-After British sovereignty was proclaimed in 1840 through the signing of the Treaty of Waitangi, the government set up processes to investigate pre-Treaty purchases.
-If they met certain requirements, pre-Treaty ‘purchasers’ could get a grant from the government giving them legal title to at least some of the land they claimed to have acquired from Māori.
+After British sovereignty was proclaimed in 1840 following the signing of te Tiriti o Waitangi, the government set up processes to investigate pre-treaty purchases.
+If they met certain requirements, pre-treaty ‘purchasers’ could get a grant from the government giving them legal title to at least some of the land they claimed to have acquired from Māori.